menu

 Being a small town, Allenton does not have a public transit system used by locals to get to and from work.

-The citizens of Allenton are slightly less educated than the national average of 21.84% for the average city or town: 16.50% of adults in Allenton have a bachelor's degree or advanced degree
+The percentage of adults in Allenton with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.50% of adults in Allenton have a bachelor's degree or advanced degree.

 The per capita income in Allenton in 2022 was $38,753, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $155,012 for a family of four.
 However, Allenton contains both very wealthy and poor people as well.